Rogue-1/HTB/FullPWN/Trick.md

 Now this next part is a little tricky and requires abusing fail2ban.
 Which is also a pretty neat way to gain root.
 The way fail2ban works is that it will ban an ip from accessing the network after a certain amount of ailed attempts.
 Instead we are going to make it run a reverse shell after an amount of incorrect logins.

-Note: With how fail2ban works, you only get about 1 minute as root
+Note: With how fail2ban works, you only get about 1 minute as root, But you can gain persistence as shown at the end of the writeup.

 ```console
 michael@trick:~$ sudo -l